 To identify the emissions control requirements the state will rely upon to attain and/or maintain the primary and secondary NAAQS.

 All states are required to submit SIPs with general infrastructure elements showing the state has the capacity to implement new or revised NAAQS.
-Infrastructure SIP submittals must include the basic program requirements for managing air quality required in Section 110(a)(2) of the Clean Air Act (CAA) as listed in 1 below.
+Infrastructure SIP submittals must include the basic program requirements for managing air quality required in Section 110(a)(2) of the CAA as listed in Table 1 below.

 Figure 1: Required Infrastructure Elements Tracked for Each State